Silent-Dripper/cadence_firmware/serial_protocol_tester/README.md

 python serial_protocol_example.py --help
 ```

-Then read the docs and go from there!
+Then read the docs and go from there.